lbulej/vbo-tools/README.md

 from a spreadsheet.
 The duplicate header rows are filtered out, as well as duplicate consecutive data rows.

+All rows prior to the header row are output into the resulting VBO file as comments.
+The script considers the first row with the maximal number of columns to be the header row.
+This usually works even in presence of non-data rows prior to the header row, as long as the number of columns in the data is greater than the number of columns in the non-date rows prior to the header.

 If the timestamp of two consecutive data rows exceeds 0.1 s, the script automatically creates intermediate data rows by interpolating between the two data rows, with 0.1 second increments to simulate a 10 Hz GPS.